The Origin and History of Reggae Music

 In the early 1970s, reggae was winning over the world:

-- The Bob Marley effect – As the frontman of the Wailers, Bob Marley became one of the most recognizable figures of reggae and a driving force behind the genre’s appeal outside of Jamaica.8 Popular American artists like Eric Clapton found big hits with covers of Marley’s songs, while opening tours for the likes of Bruce Springsteen and Sly and the Family Stone brought the Wailers and reggae to even bigger audiences.
+- The Bob Marley effect – As the frontman of the Wailers, Bob Marley became one of the most recognizable figures of reggae and a driving force behind the genre’s appeal outside of Jamaica.8 Popular American artists like Eric Clapton found big hits with covers of Marley’s songs.
+Eric Clapton even called reggae his "favorite music."
+The Wailers brought reggae to even bigger audiences while opening tours for the likes of Bruce Springsteen and Sly and the Family Stone brought.
 As a devout Rastafarian, Marley was also instrumental in solidifying the connections between reggae and the spirituality he and so many others practiced.

 - Jamaican immigrants in the U.K. – A large Jamaican population in the United Kingdom led to the rise of reggae across the pond beginning in the 1970s.9 Artists like Asad, Steel Pulse, and others helped popularize the genre internationally.